dubzzz/fast-check/MIGRATION_2.X_TO_3.X.md

 As the migration is pretty automatable, a codemod is provided to do part of the changes linked to this part for you.
 More details at: https://github.com/dubzzz/fast-check/tree/main/codemods/unify-signatures

+**Guidelines for v2**: Move any of the signatures specified above to its recent equivalent.

 [^1]: Like `integer(max)` or `array(arb, maxLength)` and even `array(arb, minLength, maxLength)`.
 [^2]: For instance, we added `size` and `depthIdentifier` onto `array` doing it with yet another set of extra parameters would have been problematic.
 [^3]: Initially, the rule has been: one extra argument for each new option like `array(arb, maxLength)`.
 But it used to be replaced by constraints-based signatures like `object(constraints)` for the most recent additions.